 I have been using SR with my clients with great success.
 I have taught this protocol to numerous EMDR consultees and colleagues who report positive results.
 They feel it has augmented the healing of attachment wounds and complex trauma in a time efficient manner.
 It has also decreased the level of trauma experienced in the process of doing trauma work.
 I have taught SR to some non-EMDR clinicians, who found it to be a valuable addition to their practice.
 Additionally, I have taught SR to non-clinicians who serve people in compromised circumstances, i.e., in addition to licensed psychotherapists, a hospice pastor who successfully uses it with his clients and his clients’ families as well as a home care nurse who uses it with her patients.

 Super Resourcing has its roots in the brilliant work and thinking of Francine Shapiro who developed EMDR.
 I feel gratitude for having studied with her and for the trail blazing work she did which resulted in EMDR taking its rightful place as a legitimate and effective trauma methodology.
 I have also been strongly influenced by the many clinicians who took Shapiro’s work and adapted it for special populations and issues.
 Attachment wounding and healing has become a popular issue of focus in the psychology world.
-I have great appreciation and respect for Laurel Parnell who adapted EMDR to more directly address developmental wounding – most especially her addition of expanding the resource elements of EMDR as well as increasing the variety of potential interweaves.
+I have great appreciation and respect for those who evolved Francine’s work to more specifically address developmental wounding: Landry Wildwind, Shirley Jean Schmidt and Laurel Parnell.
 Additionally, I wish to acknowledge the work of Janina Fisher.
 She deepened my understanding of structural dissociation and taught me how to procedurally switch my clinical focus of attention from the trauma to the client who experienced it.